-In 2007, Daniel Dover started Darby Farms to cure his body and mind of constant fatigue and depression after a life time of eating dead food and 2 1/2 years of being a vegetarian/vegan.
-So utilizing 3 acres of pasture owned by his wife's family, the Darbys in Monroe, GA, Daniel resolved to feed himself, family, friends and neighbors with nutrient dense foods.
+In 2007, Jeni and Daniel Dover started Darby Farms to cure Daniel’s body and mind of constant fatigue and depression after a life time of eating dead food and 2 1/2 years of being a vegetarian/vegan.
+So utilizing 3 acres of pasture owned by his wife's family, the Darbys in Monroe, GA, they resolved to feed themselves, family, friends and neighbors with nutrient dense food.
 First starting with a market garden, moving next to laying hens and then to meat chickens on those 3 acres, Daniel and Jeni learned the thrill and excitement of growing your own food and its tribulations.

 After realizing the need for more land in 2010 the farm expanded and a lease was signed for a farm house with 50 acres of pasture and 20 acres of mixed hard wood and pine in Good Hope, GA.
-Seven years passed, animal diversification grew with the incorporation of sheep and cattle completing the mimicry of the great plains with all its symbiotic relationships, top soil increased exponentially, the dung beetle returned to the fields and the farm started making a profit.
+Seven years passed, animal diversification grew with the incorporation of sheep, hogs and cattle completing the mimicry of the great plains with all its symbiotic relationships, top soil increased exponentially, the dung beetle returned to the fields and the farm started making a profit.

 BUYING THE FARM

 In 2017, it was time to make the leap of buying a farm.
 Searching from East Georgia to North Carolina, Jeni and Daniel decided on 80 acres with a house in Unions Mills, NC.
 With the help of the USDA Farm Service Agency loan program, funding was secured.
 Now as owners of the land they farm, the potential for innovation has increased.

 JOURNEY INTO WELLNESS